 6. DDR5 Supports Higher Capacity DRAM

-A sixth and final change to highlight for DDR5 is support for higher-capacity DRAM devices.
-With DDR5 buffer chip DIMMs, the server or system designer can use densities of up to 32-Gb DRAMs in a single-die package.
-DDR4 maxes out at 16 Gb DRAM in a single-die package.
+A sixth and final change to highlight is DDR5’s support for higher capacity DRAM devices.
+With DDR5 buffer chip DIMMs, the server or system designer can use densities of up to 64 Gb DRAMs in a single-die package.
+DDR4 maxes out at 16 Gb DRAM in a single-die package (SDP).
 DDR5 supports features like on-die ECC, error transparency mode, post-package repair, and read and write CRC modes to support higher-capacity DRAMs.
 The impact of higher capacity devices obviously translates to higher capacity DIMMs.
 So, while DDR4 DIMMs can have capacities of up to 64 GB (using SDP), DDR5 SDP-based DIMMs quadruple that to 256 GB.

 What are the DDR5 Design Challenges?

 These changes in DDR5 introduce a number of design considerations dealing with higher speeds and lower voltages – raising a new round of signal integrity challenges.
 Designers will need to ensure that motherboards and DIMMs can handle the higher signal speeds.
 When performing system-level simulations, signal integrity at all DRAM locations need to be checked.

 For DDR4 designs, the primary signal integrity challenges were on the dual-data-rate DQ bus, with less attention paid to the lower-speed command address (CA) bus.
 For DDR5 designs, even the CA bus will require special attention for signal integrity.
 In DDR4, there was consideration for using differential feedback equalization (DFE) to improve the DQ data channel.
 But for DDR5, the RCD’s CA bus receivers will also require DFE options to ensure good signal reception.